sonoble/linux-4.1.13/README.md

 # linux-4.1.13
 Kernel for Open Network Linux
-Not used due to focuse on 3.x
+Not used due to focus on 3.x